Pork in Red Wine Sauce

 3. Step 3:

-Season pork with salt and pepper to taste.
+Season the pork with salt and pepper to taste.

 4. Step 4:

-Peel garlic.
-If the teeth are very large, cut them lengthwise into 2-3 parts.
+Peel the garlic.
+If the cloves are very large, cut them lengthwise into 2–3 pieces.

 5. Step 5:

-Heat vegetable oil in a frying pan and fry pork on both sides on high heat until golden brown.
+Heat the vegetable oil in a skillet and sear the pork on both sides over high heat until golden.
 Transfer the pork to a plate.

 6. Step 6:

-In the same pan, fry the garlic for 1 minute.
+In the same skillet, fry the garlic for 1 minute.

 7. Step 7:

-Pour red wine and broth into the pan.
-Add bay leaves.
+Pour the red wine and broth into the skillet.
+Add the bay leaves.
 Bring the sauce to a boil.

 8. Step 8:

 Return the pork to the boiling sauce.
-Simmer the meat on medium heat under a lid for about 15-20 minutes until tender.
-Do not allow the liquid to completely evaporate (although with so much wine and broth it is almost impossible).
-If necessary, pour some more wine.
-When the meat is ready, remove it from the pan.
+Simmer, covered, over medium heat for about 15–20 minutes, until tender.
+Don't let the liquid cook away completely (though with this much wine and broth that's nearly impossible).
+Add a splash more wine if needed.
+Once the meat is done, remove it from the skillet.

 9. Step 9: